Impact of FBG feedback phase on laser dynamics

 If we do the same fitting effort for the measurements shown in Fig. 3, that is considering also the effect of the phase offset $\theta_0$, then we obtain the results shown in Fig. 5.
 The offset phase $\theta_0$ is $\pi/4$\,rad, $\pi/2$\,rad and $\pi$\,rad at (a), (b) and (c) while the temperature sensitive phase $\theta_{TS}$ is equal to $0.027\pi$\,rad/GHz, $0.027\pi$\,rad/GHz and $0.182\pi$\,rad/GHz respectively.
+Again, the corresponding evolution of the optical spectra for a low feedback rate can be found in the supplementary information.
 As in the experimental results, the first two maps show roughly the same behavior, the border between the different dynamical states is smoother and the effect of the side lobe is visible where it seems that another threshold of the feedback rate is necessary to destabilize the laser.
 The effect of the temperature sensitive phase is only visible for detunings around -$45$\,GHz where a stability enhancement is visible around the middle of the side lobe.
 For the third map we observe the same bandwidth reduction resulting from the phase change consistent with the experimental data (similar to Fig. 3(e) a different color scale is also used here).
 For this combination of offset and temperature sensitive phase the periodic stability enhancements are more prominent but with another period compared to Fig. 4(a).
 Overall, the simulated maps for consistent $\theta_{TS}$ and $\theta_0$ qualitatively match the experimental results illustrating the impact of the offset phase of the system and its combined effect with the temperature sensitive phase as given by Eq. \ref{eq:phase_equation}.